gajjarchinmay/TicTacToe/README.md

 # TicTacToe
-The android Tic Tac Toe game with basic UI.
+The android Tic Tac Toe game with basic UI